lsfratel/webspark/README.md

 ```

 -   **Behavior**:
-    -   The plugin expects an `Authorization` header in the format `Token <your-token>`.
-The scheme (`Token`) can be customized.
+    -   By default, the plugin expects an **Authorization** header in the format `Authorization: Token <your-token>`, the scheme (`Token`) can be customized when instantiating the plugin.
+    -   If `cookie_name` is provided, the plugin will first check for a cookie with that name `Cookie: auth_token=<your-token>`, if not found, it falls back to the Authorization header.
-    -   If the header is missing or invalid, it returns a `401 Unauthorized` response with a `WWW-Authenticate` header.
+    -   If no valid token is found, the plugin returns a `401 Unauthorized` response with a `WWW-Authenticate` header.
     -   If the token is successfully validated by the `token_loader` function, the returned user object is attached to the context as `ctx.state["user"]` and the request proceeds to the view.

 ### 7. Error Handling